Everyone can benefit from learning to use conflict management skills in the workplace, regardless of their role

 You may avoid conflict in the workplace like the plague.
 However, sometimes, it can creep up on you before you know it, with either customers or other employees.
 That's when you must decide how you want to approach the conflict.
-Learning about interpersonal communication and ways to handle upset customers is especially vital to an employee working in customer success.
+Learning about conflict management and ways to handle upset customers is especially vital to an employee working in customer success.